We Solve Tire Pull Problems

 The StraightTrak® LFM feature measures lateral tire force during the Road Force® GSP9700’s Road Force Measurement® test.
 The Road Force® GSP9700 then applies this lateral force information to the set of tires, providing the technician with optimal placement choices about the vehicle.

-By partnering a StraightTrak LFM equipped Road Force® GSP9700 with a Hunter wheel alignment system, the technician will finally be able to deliver the ultimate in customer satisfaction by achieving the four main wheel service criteria customers expect in vehicle ride quality:
+By partnering a StraightTrak LFM equipped Road Force® GSP9700 with a Hunter wheel alignment system, our technicians will finally be able to deliver ultimate satisfaction by giving your tires the four main wheel service criteria you expect in vehicle ride quality:

 - Proper Tire Wear